toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-Expedia-QuickConnect-Avail-&-Rates-API/01-quick-start.md

 ## Availability and Rates Request and Response

 The availability and rate request (AR RQ) allows EQC partners to send Expedia updates on availability and rates for up to 2 years into the future.
 Below is a pair of sample request/response messages for availability and rate update.
-The following requests can be posted directly to the EQC interface at https://services.expediapartnercentral.com/eqc/ar - for partners wanting to experiment with the API.
+For partners wanting to experiment with the API, the following requests can be posted directly to the EQC interface at https://services.expediapartnercentral.com/eqc/ar.
 Make sure to include content type= text/xml in your http header.

 **RQ**
 ```xml